 - 1.1 The Hillingdon Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, that public money is safeguarded and properly accounted for, and resources are used economically, efficiently and effectively.
-In discharging this overall responsibility, Hillingdon Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions that include arrangements for the management of risk. - 1.2 Hillingdon Council follows an approach to corporate governance which is in accordance with the principles of the CIPFA/SOLACE 2016 Framework and guidance 'Delivering Good Governance in Local Government'.
-This statement meets the requirements of Regulation 6 (1)(a) of the Accounts and Audit (Amendment) Regulations 2021 which require an authority to conduct a review at least once a year of the effectiveness of its system of internal control and to include a statement reporting on the review with the published Statement of Accounts.
-Regulation 6(1)(b) requires that the statement is an Annual Governance Statement (AGS) which must be prepared in accordance with proper practices in relation to the accounts. - 1.3 The Council is committed to improving governance on a continuing basis through a process of evaluation and review and delivering the seven principles of good governance as identified in Delivering Good Governance in Local Government Framework 2016.
+In discharging this overall responsibility, Hillingdon Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions that include arrangements for the management of risk. - 1.2 This document covers the governance arrangements in place during the 2023/24 financial year.
+However, in line with the national audit backlog within local government, there has been a delay finalising the 2023/24 annual accounts until February 2025.
+Therefore, this statement has also reflected developments during 2024/25 where appropriate, which will be highlighted further in the 2024/25 annual governance statement. - 1.3 This represents a static snapshot of the governance arrangements during the period, following which a number of changes to structures, processes and governance have been made.
+In particular, key findings identified during 2024/25 and included in the external auditors VFM report for 2023/24 are better contextualised by the 2024/25 annual governance statement which will be published in the first quarter of 2025/26. - 1.4 Hillingdon Council sets out an approach to corporate governance which is in accordance with the principles of the CIPFA/SOLACE 2016 Framework and guidance 'Delivering Good Governance in Local Government'.
+This statement meets the requirements of Regulation 6 (1)(a) of the Accounts and Audit Regulations 2015 which require an authority to conduct a review at least once a year of the effectiveness of its system of internal control and to include a statement reporting on the review with the published Statement of Accounts.
+Regulation 6(1)(b) requires that the statement is an Annual Governance Statement (AGS) which must be prepared in accordance with proper practices in relation to the accounts. - 1.5 The Council is committed to improving governance on a continuing basis through a process of evaluation and review and delivering the seven principles of good governance as identified in Delivering Good Governance in Local Government Framework 2016.
 These principles are: